omegadeep10/mbmbam-search/README.md

 - Return link to the libsyn location of the episode in json
 - better usage details?
 - Sanitize input better.
+- Add proper docs at the /api/ endpoint
+- Add proper intro page at main page
+- Separate /api/ routes into a specific file

 ## Issues